 Why You Need to Bother with Search?

-According to Google (the largest search engine), 60% of the leisure travellers and 55% business travellers start their travel journey using a search engine.
+According to Google (the largest search engine), 60% of the leisure travelers and 55% of business travelers start their travel journey using a search engine.
 Since these are ‘intent driven’ queries, conversion from here is much higher than other marketing channels.
 And that in summary is why it all matters.

-Yahoo and Bing are other search engines of prominence, while in China, Baidu leads search.
+Yahoo and Bing are other search engines of prominence, while in China, Baidu leads the search.

 How Search Engines Work?

 If you’ve ever searched for something online, you already probably know more about SEO than you think.
 In a nutshell, in order for a search engine such as Google to answer a query, it needs to:

 - Know that you (business website) exist and are ‘search friendly’